Iowa Car Insurance Laws

 Iowa is a diminished value state, meaning drivers are allowed to recover diminished value from the at-fault party’s insurance company.
 When your vehicle experiences an accident, even if it is fully repaired to its pre-loss condition, the resale value decreases.
 The involvement in a collision makes your car’s value lesser than similar vehicles that have not experienced an accident.
 A diminished value claim allows you to recoup the losses you might experience when selling your car.

 Since Iowa is one of the 15 states that offers compensation for diminution in value, you may file by contacting the at-fault party’s insurer.
 In order to file a diminished value claim in Iowa, certain requirements must be met:

 - You are not entitled to compensation if you were the party at fault in the accident

 - Documentation will be required to process your claim.
 Make sure you can provide photos, records of repairs made, and proof of the value of your vehicle by a trusted source.

 - In Iowa, the statute of limitations for filing a diminished value claim is 2 years.

 - Iowa does have uninsured motorist coverage for diminished value claims.

 Why adhering to Iowa's car insurance requirements is important

 Not only is it the law to carry car insurance while driving in Iowa, but it’s also just the smart thing to do.
 If you want to protect yourself and your assets, increasing your coverage to the appropriate amounts is a great way to start.
 If you are worried about the cost of these increases, take heart.
-The Zebra can help you compare insurance quotes and different plans from a number of top providers, helping you find the best plan at a rate you can afford.
+The Zebra can help you compare different auto insurance options from a number of top providers, helping you find the best plan at a rate you can afford.